 To check our observations we use the simple two stage model \cite{PLB00,EPJC04,Vestn1}, inspired by a string picture of hadronic interactions.
-In this model one suggests that at the initial stage of interaction some number of strings are formed, which then are considered as identical independent emitters of observed charge particles.
-In out note \cite{Dub10} we considered only the long-range (LR) part of the correlation, originating from the fluctuation in the number of sources (the strings or as suggested in \cite{CapKr78} the cut pomerons).
-In the present paper we include into consideration in general form the short-range (SR) correlation between particles produced by a single string.
-This SR correlation can arise due to very different physical processes such as the formation and decay of clusters, resonances or minijets during the string fragmentation.
-Important that the presence of such SR correlation, along with the influence on the FB multiplicity correlation, inevitably turns a string into non-poissonian emitter.
+This model suggests that during the initial stage of the interaction, some number of strings are formed, which are then considered as identical, independent emitters of charged particles.
+In our note \cite{Dub10} we considered only the long-range (LR) part of the correlation, originating from the fluctuation in the number of sources (the strings or as suggested in \cite{CapKr78} the cut pomerons).
+In the present paper we also take into account the short-range (SR) correlation between particles produced by a single string.
+This SR correlation can arise from several distinct physical processes such as the formation and decay of clusters, resonances, or minijets during the string fragmentation.
+We note that the presence of such SR correlations, along with the influence on the FB multiplicity correlation, inevitably turns a string into non-poissonian emitter.

-We show that the investigation of the FB multiplicity correlation in the case of windows separated both in rapidity and azimuth enables to separate the LR and SR contributions.
-We also demonstrate by a model independent way that the measurements of the FB correlation coefficient between multiplicities in two small windows separated in rapidity and azimuth enable to find the two-particle correlation function $C_2$ even if the particle distribution in rapidity is not flat (as e.g. in the case of pA interactions) and the $C_2$ depends not only on the differences of rapidities.
+We show that studying the FB multiplicity correlation between windows separated both in rapidity and azimuth allows for the separation of the LR and SR contributions.
+We also demonstrate using a model independent analysis that determining the FB multiplicity correlation coefficient between two small windows separated in rapidity and azimuth also determines the two-particle correlation function $C_2$.
+This even holds if the particle distribution in rapidity is not flat (as e.g. in the case of pA interactions) and the $C_2$ does not only depend on the differences of rapidities.

 The paper is organized as follows.
-In Sec.2 we discuss the different versions of the definition of the FB correlation coefficient and generalize this definition for the case of windows separated both in rapidity and azimuth.
-In Sec.3 the connection of the FB correlation coefficient with the two-particle correlation function $C_2$ is traced.
+In Sec.~2 we discuss the different versions of the definition of the FB correlation coefficient and generalize this definition for the case of windows separated both in rapidity and azimuth.
+In Sec.~3 we outline the connection between FB correlation coefficient and the two-particle correlation function $C_2$.